This post may contain affiliate links.

 These hot Ham and Cheese Sliders are super easy to make and are perfect for the big game and busy weeknight meals!
 They’re cheesy, meaty and covered in a rich, buttery sauce that’ll keep you coming back for more!

-However, like any other job, there are times of the year that are simply hectic.
-And for corn and soybean farmers, it's spring (planting) and fall (harvest).
+For our family of corn and soybean farmers, the busy seasons are in the spring (planting) and fall (harvest).
 The craziness of these hurry-up-and-wait, weather-dependent seasons calls for quick meals that are easy to enjoy on the go.

-These sliders have become a go-to meal for us!
-They start with a package of Hawaiian rolls, get loaded up with ham and cheese, then topped with a perfectly-seasoned butter sauce before heating up in the oven.
+These sliders have become a go-to meal for us, along with the Pretzel Dogs and Ham and Cheese Crescent Rolls!
+These start with a package of Hawaiian rolls, get loaded up with ham and cheese, then topped with a perfectly-seasoned butter sauce before heating up in the oven.
 Easy, flavorful, delish.

 What goes well with these easy Ham and Cheese Sliders?

-And if I'm serving these sliders as a main dish, Frozen Fruit Cups and a simple salad with Balsamic Vinaigrette would be great to round out the meal!
+You can pair these with about anything!
+Frozen Fruit Cups, a bag of chips, and a simple salad with Balsamic Vinaigrette would be a great way to round out the meal!

 - Feeding a crowd?
 Double, triple, quadruple the recipe!

-- Don't like Hawaiian rolls?
-Use another type of slider bun.
+- Don’t like Hawaiian rolls?
+Use another type of slider bun, no worries.
+Better yet, use my homemade dinner rolls recipe – so good!!!

 - Pass on non-butter substitutes.
 Sometimes you can get away with margarine or butter alternative.
 These sandwiches just won’t be the same without the real deal.